 Brent James is known internationally for his work in clinical quality improvement, patient safety, and the infrastructure that underlies successful improvement efforts, such as culture change, data systems, payment methods, and management roles.
-He is a member of the National Academy of Medicine (formerly known as the Institute of Medicine), and participated in many of that organization’s seminal works on quality and patient safety.
-He is a Fellow of the American College of Physician Executives.
-He holds faculty appointments at several universities:
+He is a member of the National Academy of Medicine (formerly known as the Institute of Medicine), and participated in that organization’s seminal works on quality and patient safety.
+He is a Clinical Professor at the Clinical Excellence Research Center (CERC), Department of Medicine, Stanford University School of Medicine.
+He holds adjunct faculty appointments at several other universities: